spookylukey/django-views-the-right-way/source/list_view.rst

 ============================

 To continue the example of an e-commerce site, let's implement our product listing page.
-The code is just this:
+Our first version of the code is just this:

 .. code-block:: python